Tomato Cheddar Bread

 - Lightly oil the bowl and make the dough into a ball.
 Rub oil over it.

-- Place the dough in the bowl and cover it with a cling film or plastic sheet.
+- Place the dough in the bowl and cover it with a cling film or a damp tea towel.

 - Place the dough in a warm place.
 Let it rise till its double the size.
-This will take about 2 to 2½ hours.
+This will take about 1-1½ hours depending on how humid and warm your place is.

 - Dust a board or worktop very lightly with flour.
 Place the dough on it and knead it gently for a few seconds.